Karrueche Tran Flaunts Fit Bikini Body, Posts Workout Video

 “I wanted to get surgery, but then I was like, ‘What kind of message does that portray of what I’m not comfortable with?'”
 Tran told Extra TV.
 “I just decided it was okay to have little boobies and a little booty.”

-To firm her glutes and thighs, Tran does lots of lunges and squats and works out on the treadmill to get her heart rate up.
+To make her glutes and thighs firm, Tran does lots of lunges and squats and works out on the treadmill to get her heart rate up.

 Karrueche, who’s 5-foot-1, weighs 105 pounds.
-She’s naturally on the thin side, but says she makes an effort to firm up her lower body and her abs.
+She’s naturally on the thin side but says she makes an effort to firm up her lower body and her abs.

 Tran said her workouts target her abs and glutes, but is not geared toward weight loss, as the Inquisitr previously reported.